 The Bm chord

 The first barre chord most guitar students learn after F, and the centre of countless indie ballads.
-The Bm (B - D - F#) is a minor triad, which is why it sounds the standard minor triad.
-Writers pick it for a confessional verse, and you can find it across sad pop, indie and ballads.
-On guitar the chord sits near the nut for most common keys; on piano it stacks straight up under the right hand.
+The Bm (B - D - F#) is a minor triad, which is why it sounds a chord that quiets a room.
+Writers pick it for weight without melodrama, and you can find it across any minor-key songbook.
+On guitar the chord sits right under the fingers in open position; on piano it stacks straight up under the right hand.
 The page below covers the voicings worth memorising, the theory, the progressions where the Bm earns its keep, and the records that lean on it.

 Hear the Bm in the chord builder →Voicings for Bm